cs50/cs50.readthedocs.io/zoom.md

 Adjust for low light
 </strong>
 <p>
-Check this box to improve your lighting.
+Check this box in Zoom to improve your lighting.
 </p>
 </li>